Fisher's Building

 The Fisher's Building (also known as the Hanafins Building) was a 19th-century Venetian Gothic building located in central Christchurch, New Zealand.
 It was designed in 1872 by architect William Armson and constructed from concrete and brick in 1880 on a central city site leased to Thomas Richard Fisher, who ran a tea and grocery store.
 The building was known for its prominent verandah, ornate design, and distinct corner shape.

 A category-one heritage-listed property, the Fisher's Building was one of the few surviving examples of Venetian Gothic architecture in Christchurch.
 It was also the last surviving structure on Hereford Street designed by Armson, who had designed several commercial buildings in the area.
 Built as an extension to what was then the City Chambers, it occupied a corner site on the intersection of High Street and Hereford Street, giving it a distinctive triangle shape from above.

 Following Fisher's death in 1890, the building was inherited by his estate and passed to numerous owners in the subsequent decades, until it was purchased in 1922 by Henry Slater Richards, who transferred it to his three sons in 1926.
 The brothers held joint interest until the 1970s, when it was transferred to Pyne Gould Guinness Limited in 1979 following a successful restoration project.

 In 1929, the building became associated with James George Hanafin, who operated a chemist from property.
 In the 1980s, his descending relative Lawry Hanafin opened a photography store from the property, operating it for 30 years as one of the last tenants to run a business from the site.

 Despite being strengthened and well cared for, the Fisher's Building was badly damaged in the 2011 Christchurch earthquake.
 It was demolished in July 2011, with Hanafin watching the demolition.
-As of 2024, the site has remained empty and is used for car parking.
+The site was used as a car park until 2025, when it was redeveloped into retail space, becoming a store for The North Face in 2026.